electron/electron/docs/api/web-contents.md

 `webContents.print({silent: false, printBackground: false})`.

 **Note:** On Windows, the print API relies on `pdf.dll`.
-If your application doesn't need print feature, you can safely remove `pdf.dll` in saving binary size.
+If your application doesn't need the print feature, you can safely remove `pdf.dll` to reduce binary size.

 ### `webContents.printToPDF(options, callback)`